Landlords Electrical Inspections & Certificates Basildon

 PAT Testing covers portable (plug-in) appliances such as kettles, irons, vacuum cleaners, table lamps etc. Any appliance that is plugged into a socket and easily moved.

-An electrician visually inspects every appliance for signs of wear, burning, cracks, exposed wires, missing/loose screw etc. Once appliances have passed the visual inspection, they undergo continuity, insulation resistance, and lead polarity tests.
+An electrician visually inspects every appliance for signs of wear, burning, cracks, exposed wires, missing/loose screws etc. Once appliances have passed the visual inspection, they undergo continuity, insulation resistance, and lead polarity tests.

 Is PAT Testing A Legal Requirement For Landlords?